Maxitive monetary risk measures: worst-case risk assessment and sharp large deviations: Introduction

 In decision making under uncertainty and risk, a monetary risk measure is a monotone and translation invariant function $\phi$ defined on a vector space $E$ of functions, containing the constant functions, mapping to the extended real numbers.
 Here, each $f\in E$ represents the losses of a financial position (negative losses are interpreted as gains), and $\phi(f)$ indicates the additional capital required to make the position $f$ acceptable.
 For an introduction to risk measures, we refer to F\"{o}llmer and Schied \cite{follmer}.

 Often, a monetary risk measure \(\phi\) takes the form of an expectation, where \(\phi(f)\) represents the weighted average of the losses associated with the financial position \(f\).
 However, risk management decisions frequently rely on assessments of worst-case scenarios rather than averages.
 These assessments are performed using maxitive monetary risk measures.
-A monetary risk measure \(\phi\) is said to be maxitive if \(\phi(f \vee g) = \phi(f) \vee \phi(g)\) for any \(f, g \in E\), where \(f \vee g\) denotes the pointwise supremum of \(f\) and \(g\), see \cite{kupper,cattaneo}.
-This is the case, for instance, of the \emph{maximum loss} ${\rm ML}(f):=\esssup_X(f)$, which gives the worst possible outcome.
-Another example of maxitive monetary risk measure is the \emph{penalized maximum loss}, which is defined as ${\rm ML}(f):=\esssup_X(f-I)$, where $I\colon X\to[0,\infty]$ is a measurable penalty function that penalizes certain outcomes, reflecting additional incomes, capital reserves, or other loss mitigants across different scenarios.
+A monetary risk measure \(\phi\) is said to be maxitive if \(\phi(f \vee g) \le \phi(f) \vee \phi(g)\) for any \(f, g \in E\), where \(f \vee g\) denotes the pointwise supremum of \(f\) and \(g\). { The use of maxitive monetary risk measures in risk analysis is explained in more detail in Section \ref{secmax} below.
+A discussion on maxitive decision functions under uncertainty and risk can be also found in \cite{cattaneo}.} A basic example of maxitive monetary risk measure is the \emph{maximum loss} ${\rm ML}(f):=\esssup_X(f)$, which gives the worst possible outcome.
+Another example of maxitive monetary risk measure is the \emph{penalized maximum loss}, which is defined as ${\rm ML}_I(f):=\esssup_X(f-I)$, where $I\colon X\to[0,\infty]$ is a measurable penalty function that penalizes certain outcomes, reflecting additional incomes, capital reserves, or other loss mitigants across different scenarios.